Running a basic search

 3. A link to add your search to tracked Search Alerts

-4. If you are using our Enterprise platform, results from your Cloud Library of purchased PDFs show up here
+4. If you are using our Enterprise platform, results from your Research Archive of purchased PDFs show up here

-5. Results from our rentable and free collections
+5. Results from our LitStream and Open Access collections

 6. Article access type and a link to quickly view the abstract and citation info